JPSvdW/Capstone_Azure_Machine_Learning_Engineer/README.md

 Screenshot 1: Compute instance.

 Screenshot 1 shows that I have created a compute instance called "breast-cancer-compute".
+I used a STANDARD_DS3_V2 compute instance.

 ## Dataset
 The dataset is publicly available on the Kaggle website.
 The dataset was created from a study done on breast cancer.
 The attributes were created from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 The end goal of this dataset is to predict whether the breast mass of a patient is malignant or benign.